jacketizer/libnmea/README.md

 Libnmea is a lightweight C library that parses NMEA 0183 sentence strings into structs.
 It is written in a modular architecture that dynamically loads a parser module for each implemented sentence type.
-This way, new sentences can easily be added to the library without modifying the core code.
-It is also possible to link the parser modules statically at build time.
-This enables libnmea to be used in environments where a dynamic loader isn't available.
+This way, new sentences can easely be added to the library without modifying the core code.
+It is also possible to statically link the parser modules at build time to enable libnmea to be used in environments where a dynamic loader isn't available.

 If you find any sentence missing, please add it by contributing to the code.
 I am open to suggestions regarding the code and architecture, so if you have any